 The biggest concern you’ll have is what to order.
 They even have gluten free fritters and a fried snickers bar for those who can do wheat glucose syrup.
 Sweet Salt doesn’t forget about those little Coeliacs either.
 Their kid’s meal has the choice of fish bites, chicken nuggets or crumbed calamari all served with chips and tomato sauce and of course all gluten free.

 After spending a large amount of time taking it all in, I decided on a gluten free battered calamari pack ($15.90) with a battered flake ($8.90) as well.
 In addition to the Calamari and Chips, the pack includes a side salad and sauce.
 I went with the chilli mayo and decided on the super salad with the pumpkin in it.
 On its own, the side salad would cost $5.90 for the small or $9.90 for a large.

 The batter is absolutely delicious; it was light and extremely crunchy.
 The fish was cooked perfectly and worked well with a squeeze of lemon.
 The flake was a decent size, although I have received bigger, however, I definitely won’t complain at that the price.

 The Calamari likewise was well cooked and coated in the same batter.
 I did have a bit of an issue with the coating sliding off.
 However, this was mostly because of how hot the calamari was.
 I wouldn’t mind trying their grilled calamari as well.
-Finally, of course, there were the chips, like I say in all my gluten free fish and chip shops review.
+Finally, of course, there were the chips, like I say in all my gluten free fish and chip shop reviews.
 Chips are chips, these were crunchy and didn’t have the old oil flavour which I liked.

 For a quick feed, the packs are definitely the way I’d go.
 The salad added the perfect amount of freshness to combat the oily main meal.
 The pumpkin was tender and all the flavours worked well together.
 The rice in the salad was so filling, I had to take some home, to share with Brody.